jimktrains/jskcalc/README.md

 A RPN calculator.

+This is just a first pass.
+It needs to be cleaned up.

-Each cell can be a float (f64) or "word" (i64, but treated like bits).
+Each cell can be a float (f64), "word" (i64, but treated like bits), date, or string.

 To quit, `q` or ^C.